Windows 11 installation: Everything you need to know

 BypassSecureBootCheck regedit

-If you want to proceed with the unsupported method on a device that doesn’t meet the minimum system requirements, you have three options.
-The first option is creating a Windows 11 USB bootable media using the Media Creation Tool or a third-party tool like Rufus that you can use to boot the device to begin the Windows setup.
-Then you can use modify the Registry to bypass the TPM and Secure Boot checks to continue with the Windows 11 installation.
-(When using this option, the computer doesn’t need to have a TPM chip.)
+If you want to proceed with the unsupported method on a device that doesn’t meet the minimum hardware requirements, you have multiple options.
+The easiest way is to create a USB bootable media with Rufus or Ventoy, which you can then use to start the computer and proceed with the installation.

 About the author